What Is Crypto Futures Trading? Complete Guide

 Top reasons traders blow their accounts:

 • Using high leverage with no plan – The #1 killer.
-We’ve seen thousands of users enter 50x or 100x positions without an exit strategy, and get liquidated on a 1–2% price move.
+Thousands of traders enter 50x or 100x positions without an exit strategy, and get liquidated on a 1–2% price move.
 Leverage magnifies both gains and your mistakes.

 • Ignoring liquidation risk – Many believe liquidation only happens during crashes.
-In reality, we’ve seen positions wiped out on small dips — especially on low-volume weekends when slippage gets worse.
+In reality, positions get wiped out on small dips — especially on low-volume weekends when slippage gets worse.

 • Using cross margin with your entire balance – New traders often choose cross margin thinking it gives them “breathing room.”
 But if one position goes wrong, it can drain your entire wallet.
-Start with isolated margin instead.
+Isolated margin limits exposure to a single position, which is why many traders default to it.

 • Not understanding funding rates – Holding a position too long without checking the funding rate can eat away your capital.
-We’ve seen traders lose money even when they were right about direction, just because they overstayed in a high-fee environment.
+Traders lose money even when they were right about direction, just because they overstayed in a high-fee environment.

 Trader insight: